 The Grand National is, by design, an extraordinarily challenging and dangerous race that routinely kills horses.
-Various changes have been made to the course and the event itself over the decades - not always aimed at minimising the risks.
-Taken together, these changes have failed in their presumed objective: to reduce the rate of horse fatalities.
-The evidence strongly suggests that the Grand National course will remain a death-trap for horses unless the key features by which it is known - fences like Becher's Brook, Valentine's Brook, The Chair and Canal Turn - are removed.
+Various changes have been made to the course over many years.
+These changes have failed to make racing on the course any safer.
+The evidence strongly suggests that the Grand National course will remain a death trap for horses unless the key features by which it is known - fences like Becher's Brook, Valentine's Brook, The Chair and Canal Turn - are removed.
 In addition, both the length of the race and the number of horses entered need to be significantly reduced.
-If these changes are made, the race would then become a typically hazardous jumps event.
+If these changes are made, the race would then become a typically hazardous jumps event that would still kill horses.
+Therefore, a ban on jump (National Hunt) racing is needed to end most race horse deaths.